 Fig. 188 Removing wheel bolts with the lug wrench.

 2. Loosen the wheel bolts ⇒ Loosening wheel bolts.
+The bolts should be loosened only slightly before the vehicle is raised.

 Installing a spare wheel or compact spare wheel